View The Best 2019 Baseball Cards on eBay

-2019 was a strong year for baseball card releases, with lots of interesting options produced by the major manufacturers.
-The regular season ended September 29th, so it was unaffected by the outbreak of Covid-19, while there were lots of hyped rookies and prospects who were included in the most popular sets.
+2019 was a strong year for baseball card releases, with many exciting options produced by the major manufacturers.
+The regular season ended September 29th, so it was unaffected by the outbreak of Covid-19, while many hyped rookies and prospects were included in the most popular sets.

 Must Read: Best Sports Cards to Buy Now

-Here’s a rundown with ten of the very best ‘19 baseball cards, featuring a number of top prospects and rookies, as well as some of the top players in the game.
+Here’s a rundown with ten of the best ‘19 baseball cards, featuring several top prospects and rookies and some of the top players in the game.

 The 2019 World Series began October 22, ending October 30 with the Washington Nationals defeating the Houston Astros in seven games to win their first championship.
 It was the first time in any major North American sport that the visiting team won every tie of a best-of-seven playoff series, which added extra drama to proceedings.

-Baseball might not be the most-watched sport on TV, but collectible cards continue to be a growing market, filled with lots of great options from a range of teams.
-The list contains ten cards that have great potential to make a profit in the future, although we’d advise looking for gem mint copies if possible considering they were only released a year ago.
+Baseball might not be the most-watched sport on TV, but collectible cards continue to be a growing market, filled with many great options from various teams.
+The list contains ten cards with great potential to make a profit in the future, although we’d advise looking for gem mint copies if possible, considering they were only released a year ago.

 2019 Wander Franco Bowman Chrome Prospects #BP-100 (buy on eBay)

 Wander Franco is a shortstop signed with the Tampa Bay Rays.
 One of their better prospects, he featured in the 2019 All-Star Futures Game, while he was named as the fourth-best prospect by Baseball America in the same year.
-It’s easy to see why his Bowman Chrome Prospects card is the first to make it onto the list.
+It’s easy to see why his Bowman Chrome Prospects card is the first to make it.

 2019 Bowman Chrome Parallels: Atomic, Base Refractor (/499), Speckle (/299), Purple (/250), Blue (/150), Blue Shimmer (/150), Aqua (/125), Aqua Shimmer (/125), Green (/99), Green Shimmer (/99), Yellow (/75), Gold (/50), Gold Shimmer (/50), Orange (/25), Orange Shimmer (/25), Red (/5), Red Shimmer (/5), SuperFractor (1/1), Printing Plates (1/1)